strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

 But the file system is still only 100Gi big and needs to be resized as well.
 The resizing of the file system cannot be done while the pod is running - it will be done automatically when the pod is restarted.

-The easiest way how to restart the Kafka pods to resize the file system is to tell Strimzi to perform a rolling update of the Kafka Statefulset.
+The easiest way to restart the Kafka pods to resize the file system is to tell Strimzi to perform a rolling update of the Kafka Statefulset.
 You can do that using the [`strimzi.io/manual-rolling-update=true`annotation](https://strimzi.io/docs/latest/full.html#proc-manual-rolling-update-kafka-deployment-configuration-kafka).

 ```console